okgourmet.com Home of Steve's Restaurant Reviews

 Meat for tacos al pastor being sliced off from the rotisserie

 Tacos are served on soft corn tortillas, but the fillings are much the same as the gorditas.
 Tacos al Pastor, made of slow roasted pork, is one of the best tacos served.
-Abel's believes in the liberal use of pineapple as a flavoring, but also in slow cooking the meat so that it has the same qualities of tenderness and flavor that is found in Asian restaurants that specialize in slow cooked meat.
+Abel's believes in the liberal use of pineapple as a flavoring, but also in slow cooking the meat so that it would taste similar to the tacos served in Mexico City.
 Some of the spices used may give it the sensation of being spicy, but the salsa that can make it really hot is served on the side.
-I will have to give the warning that the tacos al pastor have been inconsistent, and sometimes are too dry.
-They are always flavorful, though, and the dryness has only been on rare occasions.
+There have been some inconsistencies in the tacos al pastor, with them being somewhat dry at times.
+Most of the time, though, Abel's is on top of its game, serving the best example of these tacos that I think can be found in a considerable radius.

 Three kinds of tacos